 Having stayed nearby shortly after the hotel opened, I spent a long while regretting not joining friends on an exploration of the area where they happened upon a beautiful hotel called Finca Cortesin that featured in conversations for months afterwards.

 (This is on par with the time I decided to cancel my reservation at Noma shortly before it was named best restaurant in the world…)

 Is it the secluded setting, the ceremonious but subtle entrance, the grandiose architecture?
-Whatever it was, when you arrive at Finca Cortesin, you know you’ve arrived somewhere special.
+Whatever it is, when you arrive at Finca Cortesin, you know you’ve arrived somewhere special.

 In fact, the all-suite hotel only has 67 rooms, with the smallest at 52sqm and all with a terrace.

-The hotel’s signature restaurant is Kabuki Raw, a Japanese restaurant where you can try dishes such as red prawns cooked over binchotan charcoal with yuzu foam and a fabulous belly of tuna with tomato and toasted bread.
+The hotel’s signature restaurant is Kabuki Raw, a Japanese restaurant where you can try dishes such as red prawns cooked over binchotan charcoal with yuzu foam and belly of tuna with tomato and toasted bread.

 With a two hour flight from London to Malaga and then a 40 minute drive from the airport, Finca Cortesin makes an excellent choice for a long weekend, but staying a week or more would be even better.

 Click here for further information on Finca Cortesin.